darajnish/dell5577medisable/README.md

 ### Things Required

-- SOIC-8 SOP-8 flash chip test clip, to attach it to the 8 pins of the BIOS flash chip to access its contents
+- SOIC-8 SOP-8 flash clip, to attach it to the 8 pins of the BIOS flash chip to access its contents
 ![SOIC8 clip](imgs/clip.jpg)
 - Raspberry PI 2/3/4 (with it's official power adapter), to use it as a SPI flash programmer
 ![Raspberry Pi 4B](imgs/rpi.jpg)